-Set the symmetry of the system.
-This is the index of a specific irreducible representation from the FCIDUMP file; see the output produced by creating a system for possible values.
-If not specified (and no reference determinant supplied for a calculation) the symmetry used is that of a determinant selected using the Aufbau principle.
+Set the symmetry of the system if a reference determinant is not provided.
+This can be set to:

+- An integer specifying the index of a specific irreducible representation from the FCIDUMP file; see the output produced by creating a system for possible values. - aufbau.
+Uses the symmetry of a determinant selected using the Aufbau principle. - tot\sym.
+Uses the totally symmetric representation, whatever its index may be.;